 Beloved, now do you see why the church, with all its imperfections, is such a special place?
-God has so graciously given us a distinct authority (His precious Word), a distinct identity (we are God's household, the assembly of the living God, the pillar of the truth), and we have a distinct message (the message that produces godliness, the message that makes it possible for sinners to spend eternity with God, through Jesus Christ).
+God has so graciously given us a distinct authority (His precious Word), a distinct identity (we are God's household, the assembly of the living God, the pillar of the truth), and we have a distinct message (the message of godliness through Jesus Christ).

 We're living in a cynical age.
 It's the "in" thing to mock institutions--the government, the family, even the church.
-I hope you love the church, the local church.
+I hope you love the church.
+I hope you prize the church.
 The Lord does.
-I hope you prize the local church in which God has placed you.
-The Lord loves local churches, like the one where Timothy was in Ephesus, like this one in Wheelersburg.